 - It’s lumpy: If your pillow is lumpy, it can create pressure points on your neck and shoulders, leading to pain.

 - It’s too high or too low: If your pillow is too high, it can cause your head to tilt upwards, putting strain on your neck muscles.
-If it’s too low, your head may tilt downwards, causing strain.
+If it’s too low, your head may tilt downwards, causing stress.

 - It’s too soft or too hard: If your pillow is too soft, it won’t provide enough support for your head and neck.
 This can lead to pain.
 If it’s too hard, it can also cause pain by putting pressure on your neck and shoulders.